cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 1. Use the following parameters when defining the Service Catalog Item:

+    The user friendly name of the Service Catalog Item.
+It will be presented to the end user:

     ***Name:*** Install Package

+    Additional description about the Service Catalog Item to make it easier for the end user to find what they are looking for:

     ***Description:*** Install Package via Ansible Playbook

+    You can hide Service Catalog Items from users by setting this to "No".
+For this lab we want to allow users to order the Service Catalog Item, so we set this to "Yes"

     ***Display in Catalog:*** Yes

+    In which Service Catalog do you want the Service Catalog Item to show up?

     ***Catalog:*** Ansible

+    You might have many git repositories, to better identify the correct Ansible Playbook, you first select the Repository.
+We only have one Repository so far, so this is simple:

     ***Repository:*** Github

+    The actual Playbook which will be exected when the Service Catalog Item is ordered.

     ***Playbook:*** playbooks/InstallPackage.yml

+    The credentials used to login to the target machine to run the Ansible Playbook:

     ***Machine Credentials:*** Virtual Machine credentials

+    Ansible Playbooks can use variables which gives us more flexiblity.
+In this example the package name is not hard coded, but can be set and changed from a variable:

-    ***Variables & Default Values***: add one new entry with the following settings:
+    ***Variables & Default Values***: add one new entry with:

+    Since a Playbook can have multiple variables, you can add multiple lines.

     ***Variable:*** package_name

     ***Default Value:*** httpd

     Click the little plus ("+") icon to save the row.
+We only use one variable in this playbook, but your Playbooks might use more.

     ***Dialog:*** Create New

     Use "InstallPackage" as the name of the Dialog.
+CloudForms will automatically create the Service Dialog for us, to save some time.
+The automatically created Service Dialog is still fully customizable, which we will do in a later part of the lab.

     ![dialog to create InstallPackage Service Catalog Item](../../common/img/service-catalog-installpackage.png)